-- As the dough rises, grease a 9-inch square pan, a 9-inch springform pan, or a 10-inch oven-safe cast iron skillet; if using a cast iron skillet that’s already seasoned, no need to grease it.
+- As the dough rises, grease a 9-inch square pan, a 9-inch springform pan, a 9×13-inch baking pan, or a 10-inch oven-safe cast iron skillet; if using a cast iron skillet that’s already seasoned, no need to grease it.
 A 9-inch round cake pan or pie dish is too small for this recipe.
 See Notes for other baking pan options.

 - Prepare the filling: Mix together 1 and 1/2 cups (135g) shredded mozzarella and 1/2 cup (60g) chopped pepperoni in a bowl.

 - Shape the rolls: When the dough is ready, punch it down to release the air.
 Pinch off a piece of dough about 1 and 1/2 Tablespoons in size (1 ounce/30g).
 With your hands, form into a ball and make an indent in the center.
 Pinch a bit of cheese and pepperoni (a scant Tablespoon, about 7–8g) with your fingers and stuff into the middle of the dough.
 Press the dough around it to seal the filling inside, and place the stuffed dough ball into the prepared pan.
 Repeat with remaining dough and filling until you’ve filled the pan (you should have about 20–24 balls).

 - Cover the pan with plastic wrap or aluminum foil and allow to rise once again in a slightly warm environment until puffy, about 30–45 minutes.